Flexible Walking Safaris - Greater Kruger Ÿ Can be customised

-A delicious, hearty dinner is served under the stars by lamplight (weather permitting) under the stars or in an open-air boma; it's the perfect time to chat about the day’s highlights and plan tomorrow's choice of activities.
+A delicious, hearty dinner is served under the stars by lamplight (weather permitting) in an open-air boma; it's the perfect time to chat about the day’s highlights and plan tomorrow's choice of activities.

 Days 2 &/or 3

 Waking to the sounds of the African bush, your ranger or lodge manager will chat to you about what you’d prefer to do; for example, bush walk or game drive or a combination of both.
 They’ll also be able to give you suggestions based on the weather, animal movements and so on.